vincent-camus/carry-cut-back-adder/README.md

 * the power report

-If you have modified the DELAY constraint or customized the CCBA architecture, check the timing report and slack to see if the synthetized design fits the timing constraint.
+If you have modified the DELAY constraint or customized the CCBA architecture, check the timing report and slack to see if the synthesized design fits the timing constraint.

 5. The script exports the Verilog netlist and the SDF information in the files adder32.v and adder32.sdf.

-Synthetize the design using Cadence Genus
+synthesize the design using Cadence Genus
 -----------------------------------------